 The fact that the ocean takes much longer to warm up than land, and its ability to retain heat much longer than as well, do not just play a role in the creation of land and sea breezes but are also responsible for the moderate climate of coastal regions.

-This results in cooler air moving in from the ocean during the summer, and warmer air over the sea, that is blown inland during winter months.
-This creates a more moderate climate where the summers are cooler, and the winters milder than inland regions.
+This results in cooler air moving in from the ocean during the summer and warmer air over the sea that is blown inland during the winter months.
+This creates a more moderate climate where the summers are cooler and the winters milder than inland regions.

 4) Coastal Fog